richard21a/cse15l-lab-reports/lab-report-5/lab-report-5-week-10.md

 Using the preview feature of VScode, I found that the test file contains no links which means that the given implementation wronly detected "url" as a link.

 The issue with the given implementation is that it doesn't take into account that the open parenthesis should immedietly follow the close bracket ([Source](https://spec.commonmark.org/0.30/#links)).
-To fix this, there needs to be a conditional in the part of the code shown below that checks the location of the open parenthesis and skip to the next block or return when appropriate.
+To fix this, there needs to be a conditional in the part of the code shown below that checks the location of the open parenthesis and skip to the next block or return if it does not immedietly follow the close bracket.

 ![Image](194problem.png)